matfish2/craft-activity-log/README.md

 The plugin automatically replaces the CSRF Token and any payload key which contains the word "password" with a "[filtered]" mask.
-You can add additional keys to be filtered in two ways: a.General: Add it to the `filterPayloadKeys` on the setting file:
+You can add additional keys to be filtered in two ways:

+a.
+General: Add it to the `filterPayloadKeys` on the setting file:
 ```php
  'filterPayloadKeys'=>[
         'cvv','long_number'